Frequently Asked Questions

 - How can I renew my book by phone?

-Customers who receive phone notifications from The County Library will continue to receive those notices, but incoming calls for account status or renewals has a new option – text messaging.
+Customers who receive phone notifications from Salt Lake County Library will continue to receive those notices, but incoming calls for account status are available through text messaging.

-Customers who receive phone notices from us are eligible to use text commands from a text enabled phone to renew items or check the status of their library account.
+Customers who receive phone notices from us are eligible to use text commands from a text-enabled phone to check the status of their library account.

 This is an optional service.
-If a phone notice customer does not wish to use text commands, they can contact Customer Service at 801.943.4636 to renew or check their account status.
+If a phone notice customer does not wish to use text commands, they can contact Customer Service at 801.943.4636 to check their account status.

 Keywords that you can use to manage your account by texting them directly to 801.474.7818.
 Keyword Description HL Text HL to see a list of your items available for pickup.
-OA Text OA to renew all eligible overdue items.
-(Some materials may not be renewable.)
-RA Text RA to renew all eligible items due ‘soon’.
-(Some materials may not be renewable.)
+RI Text RI to request a list of items not eligible for renewal.
+OI Text OI to request a list of overdue items not eligible for renewal and due back to the library.
 MYBOOKS View the items checked out, items available for pickup, and total fees/fines.
 RESEND View messages from the last 3 days.
 IOWEU View the current total fee/fines for each of the registered family cards.